 As mentioned before, asking for help is one obvious yet surefire way to speed up the cleaning process after cooking.
 However, if you feel awkward asking for help, start with smaller steps, such as asking someone to wash the dishes or load the dishwasher.

-You can even ask them to help you prep ahead of time, so you can avoid the extra mess later.
+You can even ask them to help you prep ahead of time so that you can avoid the extra mess later.
 Either way, every bit and every helping hand counts, and there’s nothing wrong with asking.
 But also make sure to be gracious by saying thank you, even if you think they should be doing it anyway.

 11. Reuse when possible.